robzhang2017/cardano-sl/docs/how-to/push-update-on-mainnet.md

 Overview
 ========

 Software update is a protocol mechanism that allows nodes to agree on software changes without altering protocol constants and update to this software version.

+Protocol update is a different protocol mechanism that allows nodes to agree on protocol changes without breaking compatibility with older versions.
+Protocol update must be done with software update (i. e. it's impossible to make a protocol update without a software update).
+Note, however, that software update can be done for only one software.
+Usually it will be `cardano-sl` which is used by core and relay nodes and differs from `csl-daedalus` which is used by end users.

+Flow for an update is the following (brief sketch, no details):
 1. Software update is proposed.
 Proposal is a datatype that gets into the blockchain.
 It contains information about version changes and hashes of update files.
+It also contains `BlockVersion` and `BlockVersionData`.
+They define protocol version and its parameters.
+They can be the same as the previous ones (in which case there is no protocol update) or can differ (then there is also a protocol update).
+2. New software is prepared, some values in configuration are changed.
+If we want to update `csl-daedalus`, new installers are prepared.
+If we want to update `cardano-sl`, everything should be setup to redeploy core and relay nodes.
-2. Update files are uploaded to the S3 bucket.
+3. If wallets should be updated, installers are uploaded to the S3 bucket.
-3. Software update is confirmed by voting from majority of nodes.
+4. An update is confirmed by voting from majority of nodes.
-4. Nodes that see an update try to download and apply it automatically.
+5. Nodes that see an update try to download and apply it automatically.
+Currently it's enabled only for wallets (`csl-daedalus`), core and relay nodes are controlled by us.
+6 (Protocol update case).
+Core and relay nodes are restarted with newer configuration and start using newer `BlockVersion`.
+Their `BlockVersion`s are included into created blocks.
+7 (Protocol update case).
+When almost all nodes (90% in mainnet, but this value is configurable and slowly decreases over time after an update is confirmed) create a block with newer `BlockVersion`, it gets adopted and all nodes in the network adhere to the newest protocol.

 Now, again, step-by-step.